Land Use And Environmental Law Representation For Corporations And Municipalities

 Environmentally critical areas include wetlands, streams and wildlife habitats.
 State laws direct businesses and government bodies to avoid disturbing such areas for building projects or, if altering them is unavoidable, to mitigate any damage done to these areas.

 Our business intends to build a new manufacturing facility that will add jobs and commerce to our region.
 How can we fulfill the requirement of an EIS in compliance with all local, state and federal regulations?

 The EIS (environmental impact statement) process should include a “scoping” phase, inviting participation by the public and tribal, local, state and federal government bodies.
 Next, your business should draft an EIS that balances discussion of your proposal with reasonable alternatives and applies findings from studies or other relevant information.
 After the drafting of your EIS, you should allow members of the public as well as tribal and government agencies to give further input.

 Adhering To Local, State And Federal Laws And Regulations In Land Use

 As the questions and answers above illustrate, there are many potential pitfalls along the way to completion of a project involving land use.
 To use your organization’s time and resources efficiently, work closely with a land use and environmental law attorney who can steer you in the right direction every step of the way.

 At Jeffers, Danielson, Sonn & Aylward, P.S., we cultivate trusting attorney-client relationships.
 From this solid ground, we enable many clients to pursue their land use objectives for the betterment of their enterprises and communities in full compliance with local, state, federal and tribal laws.

-To schedule a consultation, call 509-300-3885 or get in touch by email.
+To schedule a consultation, call 509-662-3685 or get in touch by email.
 From law offices in Wenatchee, we serve clients throughout the state of Washington.
-Our firm also includes lawyers who are licensed to practice in Oregon, California and Alaska.
+Our firm also includes lawyers who are licensed to practice in Oregon and California.